elcinzorlu/elcinzorlu/README.md

 My name is **Elçin ZORLU** and welcome to my profile.

 I am currently working as Backend developer in a software company.
-When I completed my bachelor's degree in industrial engineering, I realized my interest in software development and decided to pursue a career in this field.
+When I completed my bachelor's degree in Industrial Engineering, I realized my interest in software development and decided to pursue a career in this field.
 I would like to be of some help to programmers who love coding and are seeking inspiration.

  <h3 align="center">Backend</h3>